CALCULATE YOUR SIP RETURNS

 For buyers, goods and services tax on two-wheelers adds transparency to pricing but also increases the cost, especially for vehicles with engine capacities exceeding 350cc.
 However, the reduced bike GST rates for electric vehicles make them an attractive alternative for cost-conscious and environmentally aware consumers.

 For the government, meanwhile, GST on two-wheelers ensures consistent revenue generation, considering the high level of demand for the vehicles.
 And finally, uniform bike GST rates ensure streamlined taxation for manufacturers.
-However, with high-capacity two-wheelers being taxed higher, manufacturers could face lower demand for the vehicles in this segment.
+However, with high-capacity two-wheelers being taxed more heavily, manufacturers could face lower demand for the vehicles in this segment.

 Conclusion